SoyWang/SolarPunk-Protocol/README.md

 Our team mixes IoT engineers, energy monitoring experts, and Solana builders.
 We’ve shipped datalogger integrations, built power-quality analytics for solar farms, and written production Solana programs.
 We know both the physical energy layer and the blockchain layer.

+We’ve run pilots with dataloggers on residential systems and small community arrays.
+Participants confirmed they would prefer receiving tokenized rewards over complex grid paperwork — and they value transparent, auditable proofs of their green contribution.

 1 — Title & Vision

 SolarPunk Protocol